MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

 The following assimilatory processes occur when nasals immediately precede other consonants.

 - /m/ assimilates to \[n\] before dental consonants.
-- /n/ assimilates in place before all obstruents and nasals.
+- /n/ assimilates in place before all occlusives.
 Before postalveolar consonants, it it becomes postalveolar \[n̠\] rather than palatal \[ɲ\].
 - /nj/ and /ŋj/ simplify to \[ɲ\].

 #### A.B.C.
-Voicing of voiceless obstruents
+Voicing of fricatives

-Voiceless obstruents become voiced before voiced obstruents.
-In the case of velar fricatives, they assimilate completely to match the following segment in that position, so /ax.bo/ is realized as \[ab.bo\], /ax.ge/ as \[ag.ge\], etc.
+Both /s/ and /ʃ/ become voiced before voiced obstruents.
+Rather than voicing, coda /x/ is deleted in this position, so /ax/ + /bo/ is realized as \[a.bo\], /o.ge/ as \[og.ge\], etc.

 #### A.B.C.
 Sibilant harmony